Update : 22 July, 2024

 In 1947 it's Jack Abbot, 1956 Gale Tuggle, 1959 Dave Kosteniuk and 1960 Alton Arnold & 1960 Roy Rowley.

-And in various galleries in the 1950s Louis Green, Jackie Bowes, Johnny Ford, Bennie Griggs, Jesse Blackman, Bob Herron, Len Karlson, Bob Danielson, Les Dean, Chico O'Farrill, Daryl Penn, Leopoldo Reyes, Ted Richardson, Roy Rowley, Ed Tanner, Curly Williams, Art Worth, Daryl Penn, Art Stone, Ken Nelson, Tom Garcia and John McLane.
+And in various galleries in the 1950s Louis Green, Jackie Bowes, Johnny Ford, Bennie Griggs, Jesse Blackman/Blackmon, Bob Herron, Len Karlson, Bob Danielson, Les Dean, Chico O'Farrill, Daryl Penn, Leopoldo Reyes, Ted Richardson, Roy Rowley, Ed Tanner, Curly Williams, Art Worth, Daryl Penn, Art Stone, Ken Nelson, Tom Garcia and John McLane.

 Back in 1911, photos of Bill Hurley, Paul Brown, Chesty Cox.